 Investing, speculating, and gambling aren’t the sameSection titled Investing, speculating, and gambling aren’t the same

-I think it’ll be easier and more direct to take these in reverse order compared to the heading.
+It’ll be easier and more direct to take these in reverse order compared to the heading.

 I go to a casino (or a Chuck E. Cheese).
-I trade cash for tokens or chips.
+I trade cash for tokens or chips; I’ve lost money.
 I use those tokens or chips to participate in various games.
 As I play I win and lose tokens.
 If I win more tokens than I started with, the value of the asset I purchased (my pool of tokens) has gone up.
 If I lose tokens, the value of the asset I purchased has gone down.
 At the end of my time playing, I can exchange the tokens for cash.
 The majority of people who go to the casino leave with less cash; that’s what makes it gambling.

 In the case of carnival-like systems, such as Chuck E. Cheese, it’s pretty clever.
 I trade a dollar for 4 metal tokens that can only be spent at Chuck E. Cheese; metal feels more expensive than paper and I traded one paper thing for four metal things.
 I spend the tokens to play skee-ball.
 As I play, I earn paper tickets (feel less expensive than the tokens), however, I often receive a higher quantity of paper tickets compared to the number of tokens used to play the game (one token and I get eight tickets); I feel like I’m getting more for the exchange.
-I can trade those paper tickets in for a toy of some kind, which is usually worth less than the amount of cash it took for me to play the game.
+I can trade those paper tickets in for a toy of some kind, which usually cost less than the amount of cash it took for me to play the game.
 Further, I’m often left with one or two tickets, tokens, or both that can’t be converted directly to cash and might cause me to purchase more tokens to zero out.
 The activity and contrast of the trades makes it feel like I’m winning though and the concept of sunk cost can entice me to continue playing and losing monetary value in the exchange; it’s gambling.

-Speculating is similar to gambling only the probability of a positive return on the cash spent is higher though uncertain.
+Speculating is similar to gambling, only the probability of a positive return on the cash spent is higher though uncertain.

 Cryptocurrencies, for example, as of this writing, could be considered speculative.
 The speculative nature comes in part because they are: